Olympics: Germany wins triathlon mixed relay gold – DW – 08/05/2024

 This is just the third medal Germany have won in triathlon, after Stephan Vuckovic won silver in Sydney 2000 and Jan Frodeno won gold in Beijing in 2008.

-The mixed relay, introduced in the previous Games, sees four athletes from each team (two men and two women) complete sprint triathlons, in this case a 300m swim, 7m bike ride and a 1.8km run.
+The mixed triathlon relay, introduced in the previous Games, sees four athletes from each team (two men and two women) complete sprint triathlons, in this case a 300-meter swim, 7-kilometer bike ride and a 1.8-kilometer run.
 The final in Paris was close throughout, until Lindemann pulled away at the last.
 The French team could manage only fourth, after an early crash in the cycling stage dented their hopes.

 It is the sixth German gold of a Games that has, so far, been underwhelming for the European country.
-The others have come in equestrian (3), rowing and swimming.
+The others have come in equestrian (three), rowing and swimming.

-The leadup to the race, and indeed all of the triathlon events throughout the Games, was dominated by talk of the water quality of the River Seine, in which the swimming element takes place.
+The lead-up to the race, and indeed all of the triathlon events throughout the Games, was dominated by talk of the water quality of the Seine River, in which the swimming element takes place.

 The test swims for the mixed relay, scheduled for Saturday and Sunday, were canceled because of bacteria levels in the water.
 Then the Belgian team withdrew after one of their athletes, Claire Michel, was hospitalized, though the source of illness has not been confirmed.